Indianapolis 500 postponed until August because of COVID-19 | Times Leader

 Postponing the Indy 500 was an inevitable decision but still had to be difficult for Penske, who has already pumped millions into capital improvements to ready the historic speedway for its first 500 under new ownership.

 Miles also thanked NBC, which took over broadcasting the marquee race just last year from ABC.
-NBC is already scrambling after this week’s to 2021; the games had been scheduled to open July 24 and run for nearly three weeks.
+NBC is already scrambling after this week’s postponement of the Tokyo Olympics to 2021; the games had been scheduled to open July 24 and run for nearly three weeks.

 Four races were initially scrapped and IndyCar said it would resume racing May 9 on the road course at Indy.
 The opening race is now listed as May 30 at Detroit, but the schedule is in flux.

+Miles said if the race can be rescheduled, it would be as the season finale in October.

-Races at Barber Motorsports Park in Alabama, Circuit of the Americas in Texas and Long Beach will not be rescheduled.
-IndyCar moved the August race dates for Mid-Ohio one week earlier and Gateway outside of St. Louis one week later, while Portland was moved from Labor Day to one week after.
+Races at Barber Motorsports Park in Alabama, Circuit of the Americas in Texas and Long Beach, California will not be rescheduled.
+IndyCar moved the August race dates for Mid-Ohio and Gateway outside of St. Louis, while Portland was moved from Labor Day to one week after.

-As for the 500, will begin with practices Aug.
+As for the 500, the new schedule will begin with practices Aug.
 12-13, followed by “Fast Friday” on Aug.
-14 and weekend qualifying, Aug.
-15-16.
+14 and weekend qualifying.
 The following week is dark until Aug.
 20, with the final Indianapolis 500 practice on Friday, Aug.
 21 as part of Carb Day.

 “I’ll tell you this, no matter what day or month or time they run the Indy 500 it’s the greatest race on the whole planet earth, we’ll just have it in August this time and it will still be super, super good,” said Bobby Unser, winner of the Indy 500 in 1968, 1975 and 1981.